USEPA/FRS-getfacilities-samples/EIA-EPA_Mashup.md

 This document presents some suggestions for mashing up Department of Energy data (EIA-860 Power Generation) with EPA data from EPA websites and APIs.
 Use cases could include using EPA's spatial search capability to augment and extend the EIA API in searching for power plants, or in connecting EPA data like emissions and greenhouse gas data to EIA power generation data.
 An EPA API that can help this is the Facility Registry Service (FRS) API.

+_New addition as of May 2014:  Ability to retrieve FRS facility detail reports using EIA-860 ORIS IDs or other identifiers - see below for details_

 ### Key Linkage:  How to connect between EPA facility data and Department of Energy ORIS IDs and EIA data

 EPA integrates EIA-860 power plant data in its [Facility Registry Service (FRS)](http://epa.gov/frs) on an annual basis.
 As such, the EIA-860 ORIS identifiers are available there.
 FRS integrates facility data across 90 different datasets to provide a means of linking and crosswalking these datasets.
 This can typically be done via the EPA Registry ID.